Jpaku93/TrashClassifier/Readme.md

 The reference guides the techniques and parameters of models trained

 ## Data Collection and Preparation:
-    - Trashnet dataset can be found @ https://github.com/garythung/trashnet
+Trashnet dataset can be found @ https://github.com/garythung/trashnet <br />
-    - Get_Data.ipynb clones the repo and prepares it
+Get_Data.ipynb clones the repo and prepares it    <br />
     - 501 glass
     - 594 paper
     - 403 cardboard